North Korean Postal Service: Postal system

 Each province has a branch of the Ministry of Post and Telecommunications and each "Ri" (village) has a postal service office to deliver letters, packages and telegrams.
 Agents of the North Korean Ministry of State Security are stationed at the Ministry's office to inspect mail and monitor residents.

 Despite having a postal system and other state-run communications organizations, word of mouth remains the most common way information is spread throughout the country.

 International

-Postal services between North and South Korea do not exist.
-North Korea is under multiple economic sanctions which severely limit what can legally be sent to the country.
+International postal service is available to all countries of the Bloc and to some countries of the Free World.
+However, its international postal services were gradually severely restricted under subsequent sanctions imposed by the United Nations and other countries.
 In the United States, any mail is regulated by the Office of Foreign Assets Control and limits mail to first-class letters/postcards and matter for the blind.
 All merchandise, currency, precious metals, jewellery, chemical/biological/radioactive materials and others are prohibited.